Ali-Elbana/Modern-Cpp-Notes/README.md

 ## Installation and Usage:

-You can access the STL notes directly on GitHub by browsing the repository's files.
-The notes are organized in subdirectories and files based on different components of the STL.
+You can access the Modern C++ notes directly on GitHub by browsing the repository's files.
+The notes are organized in subdirectories and files based on different topics of the Modern C++.
 You can simply navigate through the directories to find the topics you are interested in.

 If you prefer to have a local copy of the notes, you can clone the repository to your machine.